Armenian Americans: California

 The first Armenian arrived in California in 1874 and settled in Fresno.
 Fresno and the Central Valley in general were the center of California Armenian community, but in the later decades, especially since the 1960s, when significant number of Middle Eastern Armenians arrived in the United States, Southern California attracted more and more Armenians.

 Los Angeles and the surrounding area is, by far, the most crowded Armenian community in the United States.
 It holds a little less than half of all Armenians living in the US, making it one of the most populous Armenian communities outside of Armenia.
 The estimated numbers of Armenians of Southern California vary greatly: 250,000, 350,000, 400,000, 450,000, 500,000, although the 2000 census reported 152,910 Armenians in Los Angeles County.
 Just eleven years later, the 2011 American Community Survey one-year estimates put the number of Armenians in Los Angeles-Long Beach-Santa Ana area 214,618, about 29% growth from 2000.
 The city of Los Angeles itself had an Armenian population of 64,997 in 2000.
 Several districts of Los Angeles have high concentrations of Armenians, particularly in San Fernando Valley: North Hollywood, Van Nuys, and Encino.
 On 6 October 2000, a small community in East Hollywood was named Little Armenia by the Los Angeles City Council.
 The city council file on the adoption states that "the area contains a high concentration of Armenian businesses and residents and social and cultural institutions, including schools, churches, social, and athletic organizations".

 Glendale, California has the highest concentration of Armenians in the nation and the highest outside of Armenia.

 Glendale, just a few miles away from Downtown Los Angeles, has a population of about 200,000, of which, according to some estimates, 40% is Armenian.
 According to the 2000 Census, 53,840 people, or 27% of the population, identified themselves Armenian in Glendale.
 Glendale also home to the highest percentage of people born in Armenia.
 Other than Glendale and Los Angeles proper, significant Armenian populations reside in Burbank (8,312), Pasadena (4,400), Montebello (2,736), Altadena (2,134), and La Crescenta-Montrose (1,382).
 The Armenian Genocide Martyrs Monument, the oldest and largest Armenian Genocide memorial in the United States, is located in Montebello.
+Seta Kazandjian noted in 2006 that Armenian immigration to Los Angeles has created self-sufficient ethnic enclaves in Hollywood, Glendale, and North Hollywood, where residents can live, work, and access all services entirely in Armenian.